Genivia/ugrep-indexer/README.md

 Future enhancements
 -------------------

-- Index the contents of compressed files and archives to search them faster.
+- Index the contents of compressed files and archives to search them faster by skipping non-matching archives.

-- The option to create one index file, e.g. specified explicitly to ugrep.
+- Add an option to create one index file, e.g. specified explicitly to ugrep.
+  This could further improve indexed search speed if the index file is located on a fast file system.
+Otherwise, do not expect much improvement or even possible slow down, since a single index file cannot be searched concurrently and more index entries will be checked when in fact directories are skipped (skipping their indexes too).
+Experiments will tell.

 Q&A
 ---